pantonshire/marmot/README.md

 func main() {
   cache := marmot.HTML()

-  //Used to load all of the templates in the directory templates/ with the extension .gohtml templateDir := marmot.DirExtensions("templates", "gohtml")

-  if err := cache.Load(templateDir); err != nil {
+  //Load all of the templates in the directory templates/ with the extension .gohtml if err := cache.Load(marmot.DirExtensions("templates", "gohtml")); err != nil {
     panic(err)
   }